-Monitor your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Kubernetes Collector.
+Monitor your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Collector for Kubernetes.

 - Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from Wavefront dashboards – and create alerts from those dashboards.